What is an SSID and why is it important how it is set up? This is a simple guide to choosing the best SSID for your network.

-You can read more about frequency bands and how band steering works in Why Band Steering Means Better Wi-Fi.
+You can read more about frequency bands and band selection in the article Why Band Steering Means Better Wi-Fi.

 Do you often have visitors that use their own devices on your wireless networks?
 For example your kids' friends?
 Then having a separate guest network with its own SSID and password is a good idea.

 Remember that guest networks should be set up using the same equipment as the main network.
 Otherwise the networks may create interference for each other.

 Note that having a large number of SSIDs on the same access point may negatively affect performance.
 We advise you not to overdo it by creating multiple categories of users.